MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items.md

 You can change your vote any time.

 > [!NOTE]
-> **Prerequisites**: Engagement must have commenting configured for the work item. this step is performed by engagement owner.
+> **Prerequisites**: Engagement must have commenting configured for the work item.
+This step is performed by engagement owner.

 ### How to comment on feedback
 1. Open overview page for the engagement that feedback belongs to